stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md

 #### Multiple OpenVPN Clients

-If you use multiple OpenVPN clients on your router, the order in which their devices are named (tun0, tun1, etc) is not guaranteed by OpenWrt/LEDE Project.
+If you use multiple OpenVPN clients on your router, the order in which their devices are named (tun0, tun1, etc) is not guaranteed by OpenWrt.
 The following settings are recommended in this case.

 For `/etc/config/network`: